Personalised Meta-path Generation for Heterogeneous GNNs: The PM-HGNN Framework

-\item \textbf{Action ($\mathcal{A}$)}: The action space $\mathcal{A}_{t}$ for a state $s_{t}$ is the set of available relation types $\{r_{0}, r_{1}, \dots \}$ in the HIN together with a special action \emph{STOP}.
-Beginning with the starting node $v_{i}$, the decision policy iteratively predicts the most promising relation to extend the current meta-path to get a better reward score.
-It may either reach the maximal timestep $T$, or find a node representation that any extra relation in the meta-path will reduce the performance of node presentations on the downstream task, then the decision policy chooses the action \emph{STOP} to finish the path design process.
+\textbf{Action ($A$)}: The action space is a set of relation types to be chosen by the policy network to extend the meta-path, and each relation type is labelled with a positive integer.
+Note that we add a special action \emph{STOP} to allow each node to have flexible-length meta-paths.
+Beginning with the starting node $v_{i}$, the decision policy iteratively predicts which relation can lead to higher reward scores and accordingly use it to extend the current meta-path.
+The decision policy selects the action \emph{STOP} to finish the path generation process if encountering a state that includes any extra relationship to the current meta-path hurts the performance on the downstream task.